ovhk/DigitalFilm/README.md

 <img src="/img/mode4.gif" width="300">

-### Mode 5 : Convert a colored picture in grayscale and diplay it
+### Mode 5 : Display a picture following parameters

+#### Display mode : Direct, convert a colored picture in grayscale and diplay it
 Convert the picture to graysclale and display it with inverted colors (like films).

 <img src="/img/mode5.jpg" width="300"> <img src="/img/mode5inverted.jpg" width="300">

-### Mode 6 : Display a picture with GrayToTime algorythm
+#### Display mode : Display a picture with GrayToTime algorythm

 Display a picture with GrayToTime algorythm.